Laboratoire-de-Chemoinformatique/SynTool/_sources/reaction_filtration.rst.txt

     syntool reaction_filtering --config filtration.yaml --input reaction_data_standardized.smi --output reaction_data_filtered.smi

 **Parameters**:
-    - `--config` is the path to the configuration file.
+    - `config` - the path to the configuration file.
-    - `--input` is the path to the file (.smi or .rdf) with reactions to be filtered.
+    - `input` - the path to the file (.smi or .rdf) with reactions to be filtered.
-    - `--output` is the path to the file (.smi or .rdf) where filtered reactions to be stored.
+    - `output` - the path to the file (.smi or .rdf) where filtered reactions to be stored.

-The extension of the files will be automatically parsed and for reading/writing reactions.
+The extension of the input/output files will be automatically parsed.